What is SOAP and Why Should You Care?

-SOAP® stands for the Supplemental Offer and Acceptance Program®, and is part of Match Week which occurs the third week of March each year.
-As many know, Match Week consists of a grueling process of...waiting.
+SOAP® stands for the Supplemental Offer and Acceptance Program®.
+It’s part of Match Week, which occurs the third week of March every year.
+As many medical students know, Match Week is a grueling process consisting of... waiting.
 This is a time that truly tests one’s patience.

 What is the NRMP® Match?

-Here’s a brief overview of the 2019 Match timeline for reference:
+Here’s a brief overview of the 2020 Match timeline (which actually started last year):

-- March 11, 2019 : Every applicant is notified IF they matched, but not where.
+March 16, 2020: Applicants learn if they matched, but not where.
 Partially or fully unmatched applicants, who are eligible, can participate in SOAP®.

-On March 11, if you receive a report that you are a partially or fully “unmatched applicant”, don’t despair.
-The Friday before Match Week, be prepared just in case by checking your eligible to participate in SOAP®.
+On March 16, if you receive a report that you are a partially or fully unmatched applicant, don’t despair.
+The Friday before Match Week, be prepared just in case by checking you’re eligible to participate in SOAP®.

 SOAP eligibility means: